splanck/vtop/vtopdoc.md

 memory size, resident set size, memory usage percentage and CPU usage.
 In the interactive interface press `F3` or `>` to cycle to the next sort field and `<` to go back.

+Process management shortcuts are also available:

+- `k` &ndash; prompt for a PID and send `SIGTERM` to that process.
+- `r` &ndash; prompt for a PID and new nice value to adjust process priority.

+Use caution when running with elevated privileges because killing or renicing critical processes can destabilize the system.